History of the Nelson Region, New Zealand: British colonisation and the Wairau Affray

-The Wairau Affray and the Land Wars

-The New Zealand Company later discovered that they needed an extra seventy-thousand acres in order to accommodate all the settlers and subsequently dispatched surveyors to survey the fertile Wairau valley.
+The New Zealand Company later discovered that they needed an extra seventy-thousand acres in order to accommodate all the settlers and dispatched surveyors to survey the fertile Wairau valley.
 The Ngāti Toa claimed that the Wairau valley was not included in their land sales but the New Zealand Company ignored their objections.
-Te Rauparaha then requested to the Land Commissioner William Spain that the surveyors be removed from the Wairau area however before William Spain had arrived to hear the case, the New Zealand Company surveyors continued their surveying.
+Te Rauparaha then requested to the Land Commissioner William Spain that the surveyors be removed from the Wairau area.
+However, before William Spain had arrived to hear the case, the New Zealand Company surveyors continued their surveying.
 Te Rauparaha and his men then carried out acts of obstruction such as the removal of surveying equipment and the burning of huts.
-The New Zealand Company charged Te Rauparaha for arson, argued that the upper South island had been obtained by Ngāti Toa through conquest and therefore the land did not belong to him in the first place, then sent an armed group to arrest and hand-cuff Te Rauparaha.
+The New Zealand Company charged Te Rauparaha for arson, arguing that the upper South Island had been obtained by Ngāti Toa through conquest and therefore the land did not belong to him in the first place, then sent an armed group to arrest and hand-cuff Te Rauparaha.
 Te Rangihaeata insisted the land was theirs.
 A gun that was fired by someone by accident then resulted in a gunfight that led to eleven settlers and two Māori killed.

 The Wairau Affray resulted in the residents of Nelson forming the Nelson Battalion of Militia and constructing a fortification known as Fort Arthur on Church Hill.